 - Line Width (hex only) Specifies how many bytes are displayed on each line of the hex editor.
 The width can be set to 4, 8, 12, 16, or 20 bytes per line or any custom value.
 Also the editor can be set to automatically determine the maximum number of bytes to display in the window by choosing the Auto Width option. - Tabs/Whitespace (text only) When editing text files the Tabs setting controls how far apart the tab stops are in a file.
 When a tab character is encountered in a file the next character is displayed at the next tab stop position.
 The Tabs option also controls how many characters are inserted when the Tab key is pressed.
 010 Editor can be set to insert spaces instead of tabs (the default) as well. - Addresses Controls whether the addresses on the left side display the byte number, sector number, line number or short number.
 The address can also be displayed in hex format, decimal format, or octal format or hidden altogether. - Group By (hex only)- Sets how many bytes are grouped together in the Hex Editor Window (the default is one). - Division Lines (hex only) 010 Editor can draw a set of lines on the Hex Editor Window to visualize how different bytes are grouped together.
 There are two types of lines that can be drawn: Division Lines and Sector Lines.
 By default, a division line is drawn every 4 bytes in a light-gray color and a sector line is drawn for each sector in a dark-gray color when editing hard drives.
 See the View Menu for more information on Division Lines. - Left Area (hex only) Controls which numeric format is displayed in the left area of the Hex Editor (Hex, Char, Octal, Binary, or Decimal). - Right Area (hex only) Controls which numeric format is displayed in the right area of the Hex Editor (Hex, Char, Octal, Binary, Decimal, or Hide). - Highlighting Controls which bytes are highlighted in the editor.
 A number of highlighting schemes are available by default but more can be generated through the Highlight Options dialog.
-Note that Syntax Highlighting is no longer applied using this menu and see the Syntax Highlighting help topic for more information. - Ruler Specifies whether the Ruler is displayed at the top of the Editor Window and the units of the Ruler can be controlled as well. - Status Bar Sets what format to display the current file position, file size, and selection size as seen in the status bar. - Endian Controls which byte-ordering is used for the current editor (see Introduction to Byte Ordering).
+Note that Syntax Highlighting is no longer applied using this menu and see the Syntax Highlighting help topic for more information. - Ruler Specifies whether the Ruler is displayed at the top of the Editor Window and the units of the Ruler can be controlled as well. - Mini Map A diagram showing the overview of a file is displayed on the right side of each editor and is called the Mini Map.
+A number of different options exist for Mini Maps included Zoom, Position, Brightness, Contrast, etc. - Status Bar Sets what format to display the current file position, file size, and selection size as seen in the status bar. - Endian Controls which byte-ordering is used for the current editor (see Introduction to Byte Ordering).

-See the View Menu for more details about each option.
+See the $\underline{\mbox{View Menu}}$ for more details about each option.

 Related Topics:

 Character Set Options

 Edit As Options

-Editor Options

 Highlight Options

+Highlight Options

 Status Bar

 Using Syntax Highlighting

 Using the Hex Editor

+Using the Mini Map

+Using to Bars

 Using Tool Bars

 View Menu